 And don’t waste time buying timber you’re not kitted up to work…

-Where a machine can take on most timbers fairly equally, might just make a slightly different pitched sound, hand tools will let you know when you’ve made a bad choice.
+Where a machine can take on most timbers fairly equally, it might just make a slightly different pitched sound, hand tools will let you know when you’ve made a bad choice.

 Softwood is easier on the hand tools for the type of work you’ll be doing here.
 Choosing a decent softwood will speed up your build no end, by hand.

 If you want to go hardwood then certain timbers should be avoided if they’re kiln dried.

 Ash for example, is a sod.
 When kiln dried it’s like working a Jacob’s cracker.